 Origin of Middle Ages

-Examples from the Web for middle age
+Example sentences from the Web for Middle Ages

 noun the Middle Ages European history